hfinkel/lfort/docs/UsersManual.rst

 **-f[no-]diagnostics-show-option**
    Enable ``[-Woption]`` information in diagnostic line.

-   This option, which defaults to on, controls whether or not Clang prints the associated :ref:`warning group <cl_diag_warning_groups>` option name when outputting a warning diagnostic.
+   This option, which defaults to on, controls whether or not LFort prints the associated :ref:`warning group <cl_diag_warning_groups>` option name when outputting a warning diagnostic.
 For example, in this output: